Jerry-Lees/F5-BIG-IQ-REST-Postman-Collection/README.md

 To get familiar with the variables in the environment and to test your setup, follow teh following get started tasks below.

 ### Initial test requests

+*READ THIS FIRST*
+Run this section *ONLY* against a test environment.
+This mini-guide will take you through modifying the configuration of a virtual server. *DO NOT* use this in a production environment or for a virtual that has impact.

 Once the above variables are populted for your environment, you can run "Gather information to start/Get Virtual Information from name" by populating the following variable:

 -SearchVirtualName